Updated on 25.08.22

 Two-factor authentication – or 2FA – improves the security of all SEON accounts by adding an additional security layer when signing in.

 Members of your team will be required to provide a single-use passcode generated by an authenticator app on their phone when signing in.
 2FA can be used to counter account takeover attempts by requiring a second device to access SEON.

 Machine Learning Settings

-When doing manual review, the transactions are labelled with “Marked as decline” and “Marked as approved”, or any other negative of positive label you have previously set up here.
+During manual reviews, you can label transactions "Marked as decline" or "Marked as approved" or any other negative or positive label you have previously set up.